 How Skinny Fat Affects Aging & Longevity

-Sarcopenia (1, 2, 3, 4, 5) – the slight, gradual loss of muscle tissue as you age, especially after 40 years old (5, 6, 7) — is a main component in the science of aging and longevity.
+Sarcopenia (1, 2, 3, 4, 5) – the slight, gradual loss of muscle tissue as you age, starting around age 30 but especially after 40 years old (5, 6, 7) — is a main component in the science of aging and longevity.
 People who are experiencing genetic skinny fat tissue (8, 9) are already at a default genetic muscle/mass disadvantage.
 So, what is the truth about how skinny fat tissue affects aging and longevity?

 There is a lot of talk (10, 11, 12), particularly of late, about how regular white/yellow fat (body fat) weight loss also causes muscle tissue loss.
 However, not one single study has any valid measurements of each person’s genetic default muscle/mass tissue BEFORE they lost the weight.
 It is grossly, erroneously, and unscientifically assumed that every person is the Standard Body Type One (BT1) with all 600+ muscles developed.
 When it is a fact (13) that not every human being is born in a Standard BT1.